Search

 vha6_opts.set("origin_port", "");

-• The port for peers to use to connect back to the VHA6 origin node.
-Defaults to the port defined in the nodes.conf.
-If no match is found, the listening port for Varnish or Hitch is used.
+• If no match is found, the listening port for Varnish or Hitch is used.

 vha6_opts.set("origin_ssl", "");

-• Enable or disable SSL communication when talking to the VHA6 origin node.
-Defaults to the scheme defined in the nodes.conf. origin_scheme will override this value.
+• Enables or disables SSL communication when talking to the VHA6 origin node

 vha6_opts.set("origin_ssl_sni", "true");